 This method is incredibly simple and effective.
 It can work in any stuck-style situation, but it’s especially useful in the mud.

-If you’re stuck in the mud and can’t get traction, you can lash a plank of wood or a branch to your wheel.
+If your UTV or ATV is stuck in the mud and can’t get traction, you can lash a plank of wood or a branch to your wheel.
 Just be sure whatever you use won’t interfere with your fender, suspension, or brake lines at any point in your tires rotation.

 Once lashed, give just enough gas to turn your wheels.
 Every time the plank comes around, it’ll grab the mud like a paddle to move you forward.
 It’s the same concept behind tank treads, just a little more redneck.